PinataMostGrim/grimagents_cli/readme.md

 When the `--bayesian` argument is present, [Bayesian optimization](https://github.com/fmfn/BayesianOptimization) will be used to search for optimal hyperparameters.
 Two values are required for each hyperparameter specified for the search; a minimum and maximum.

-`grimsearch` only supports searching hyperparamters for one brain at a time. `grimsearch` will respect `--num-envs` and `--num-runs` while running searches and will also export the trained policy for every search if `--export-path` is present in the configuration file.
+`grimsearch` only supports searching hyperparamters for one brain at a time. `grimsearch` will respect `--num-envs` while running searches and will also export the trained policy for every search if `--export-path` is present in the configuration file.
 This may not be desirable as each successive search will overwrite the previous policy's file.

 Reward Signals can be included in hyperparameter searches by using a period-separated string in search configuration keys.